pmoschos/project001/README.md

 # project001
+Android Studio Project (java)

-ImageView, TextView, EditText, Button, OnClickListener (change image - chage textview)
+Using UI Elements: ImageView, TextView, EditText, Button,
+Interfaces: OnClickListener
+Others: Toast Messages

+We preview how to change image and the text using onClickListener.